iHomeschool Network

 Students who volunteer have an opportunity to learn how to work hard outside the home; they also gain the invaluable skill of learning to take instruction from other authority figures.
 Demonstrating a consistent history of volunteer work will benefit a student as he creates his first resume.

-Life is not a fill in the blank page or a multiple choice quiz.
+Life is not a fill-in-the-blank page or a multiple-choice quiz.
 Life is learning to think on your feet, getting your hands dirty, and sometimes doing jobs you don’t want to do.
 Volunteering provides all of the above.

 It also teaches a different kind of teamwork than sports.
 It’s not about working together to win the championship trophy.
 It’s about planting the seeds, weeding the garden, watching things grow, and harvesting food for the community.
 It’s a victory without an audience applauding, yet it’s also satisfying and rewarding.